 The Trump Organization hired only one US worker for 144 open jobs

 The Trump Organization has hired hundreds of foreign workers through the H-2B visa program in recent years to cook, clean, and serve patrons at Trump clubs in Florida and New York.

 A Vox analysis of hiring records for seasonal workers at three Trump properties in New York and Florida revealed that only one out of 144 jobs went to a US worker from 2016 to the end of 2017.
 Foreign guest workers with H-2B visas got the rest.

 The H-2B visa program allows seasonal, non-agricultural employers — like hotels and ski resorts — to hire foreign workers when they can’t find American ones.
-The Trump administration temporarily expanded this guest-worker program in 2017 while restricting other avenues of legal immigration, including the H-1B program for high-skilled workers.
+These are exactly the kind of low-skilled workers that the Trump Organization hires to serve guests at its exclusive golf clubs.

 Vox reviewed recruiting files submitted to the US Department of Labor for two Trump properties in Florida (including Mar-a-Lago) and one in New York from the start of 2016 through the end of 2017.
 In that period, hiring managers said they were able to find and hire only one qualified American worker — a cook — for 144 open positions for servers, cooks, housekeepers, and bartenders.

 Under the H-2B program, employers must first try to hire American workers — or legal immigrants already in the United States — at reasonable wages for their openings.
 If they can’t find qualified US workers, then employers can ask the Department of Labor for permission to hire foreign guest workers on H-2B visas.
 Documents show that hiring managers at the Trump establishments made the minimum efforts required by law to recruit US workers.